devangnegandhi/globalize-express/README.md

 For more info on the API for Globalize, checkout [jquery/Globalize](https://github.com/jquery/globalize)

 #### What locale does the `Globalize` object use?
-The `Globalize` object selects the locale in the following manner (and priority):
+For every individual request that your express app receives, the `Globalize` object selects the locale in the following manner (and priority):

 1. It looks for a `lang` query parameter in the URL (For example: `http://yoursite.com?lang=ja` would force the gloablize-express middleware to use japanese locale)
 2. It then looks for a  cookie with the name `lang` in the browser cookie that was sent back (if you have configured cookies)
 3. Finally, it auto-detects the client browser locale based on the `accept-language` header property.

 Depending on what was found first, it uses that as its locale to return appropriate strings.

+**NOTE**: if the locale selected was not in the `config.locales` array, then it will fall back to the `config.defaultLocale` locale